 It is also evident that Strummer has trouble explaining his progressive politics clearly to Ray and this has led some critics to believe that The Clash was dissatisfied with how they represented themselves on screen.
 But if the final product is rough around the edges, that is understandable.
 Punk music is dissonant, transgressive and disruptive by nature so why shouldn’t RUDE BOY embody these traits?
 Strummer is a lyricist and he, along with the rest of the band, can best express themselves through their music.
 Much to the directors’ credit, they were able to capture the confused chaos that frequently accompanied the band’s live shows as well as the political climate that inspired their songs.
 In turn, the concert footage is what makes this such an indispensable film.

 The Clash is absolutely electric on stage.
 They are all raw energy and instinct with rowdy balladeer Joe Strummer leading the band through one angry anthem after another including “I Fought the Law,” “White Riot,” “Career Opportunities,” “London’s Burning” and “I’m So Bored with the USA.”
-Strummer is accompanied by Paul Simonon slinking across the stage like a hungry mountain lion pounding out aggressive rhythms on his low strung bass as Mick Jones wields his guitar as if he were a combat veteran looking for his next gutter fight.
-In the background, we catch glimpses of Topper Headon pounding on the drums while frequently appearing in a bright yellow jumpsuit that resembles Bruce Lee’s costume in GAME OF DEATH (’78).
+Strummer is accompanied by Paul Simonon slinking across the stage like a hungry mountain lion while pounding out aggressive rhythms on his low strung bass as Mick Jones wields his guitar as if it was a weapon and he was a combat veteran looking for his next gutter fight.
+In the background we catch glimpses of Topper Headon beating on the drums while frequently wearing a bright yellow jumpsuit that resembles Bruce Lee’s costume in GAME OF DEATH (’78).
 This live material was shot during the historic Rock Against Racism concert in London’s Victoria Park and their On Parole and Sort It Out tours, allowing viewers to get a varied and intimate look at the band before they found worldwide success following the release of Combat Rock in 1982.

 by Kimberly Lindbergs